Chelsea summer transfer targets: Havertz, Chilwell & the players on Lampard's wish list | Goal.com

 They are not finished yet, however, with Frank Lampard keen to close the gap between the Blues and the likes of Liverpool and Manchester City at the top of the Premier League.

-The former England midfieler is overseeing his first proper summer window at Stamford Bridge following the club's transfer ban that stopped them from signing players ahead of the 2019-20 campaign.
+The former England midfielder is overseeing his first proper summer window at Stamford Bridge following the club's transfer ban that stopped them from signing players ahead of the 2019-20 campaign.

 Roman Abramovich has assured Lampard that he will be backed as much as other managers in the transfer market, with the signs already there that the Russian billionaire is being true to his word.